flyteorg/flyte/rsts/plugins/extend/intro.rst

 I want to write a Task Plugin or add a new TaskType
 ===========================================================

 Interestingly there are 2 options here.
-You can write a task plugin simply as an extension in flytekit, or you can go deeper and write a Plugin in Flyte backend itself.
+You can write a task plugin simply as an extension in flytekit, or you can go deeper and write a Plugin in the Flyte backend itself.

 Flytekit only plugin
 ======================